About Past Future Entertainment

 Once per month, a session with a different focus was organized.

 The fact that two teams participated in the trajectory made it so that both teams were challenged to present a new version or preparations for a new milestone to the other team for testing and feedback during a following session.
-This helped to accelerate the projects forward, and not to remain stuck on making decisions.
+This helped to enhance the projects, and to not remain stuck in the decision-making phase.

 Past Future Entertainment was founded by Wouter De Block.
 He ended as finalist in Larian studio’s “design your own game” contest back in 2011 and is designing (video) games since childhood.
-After studying film for a year, finishing a bachelor’s degree in applied informatics and attending one year of digital arts and entertainment (“DAE”) at Howest in Kortrijk, he worked for five years as an IT-consultant.
-But he continued to study game development by himself on the side, designing for one particular video game concept during many evenings, nights, weekends and vacations.
+After studying film for a year, finishing a bachelor’s degree in applied informatics and attending one year of digital arts and entertainment (“DAE”) at Howest in Kortrijk, he worked as an IT-consultant.
+But during those five years of consultancy, he continued to study game development by himself on the side, along with research and design for one particular video game project during many evenings, nights, weekends and vacations.

 Ready for the next move! – 3D render of a chess set made in one of many courses during a long learning journey.